 Does anyone else know what I talk about in counseling?
 Client confidentiality is maintained throughout counseling and after counseling ends.
 We cannot talk with anyone about you without your signed consent.
 If children share information with us that indicates they are in danger either physically, sexually, or emotionally, we are required by law to report it.
 Our goal is to keep your children safe.
 If appropriate, you will be included in this process so you can help your child stay safe.

 Eye Movement Desensitizing and Reprocessing is an extensively researched, effective form of treatment designed to help people recover from trauma.
 If Jeff or Lisa think you might benefit from EMDR, they will talk with you about how this intervention could be used in counseling and how it can help you.

 What is Play Therapy?

 Play therapy is used to help children share the experiences and express their feelings in the manner that is most natural for them--play.
 Play therapy can also help children heal and learn better ways to understand and interact with their world.
-Jeff can share more information with you as you develop your child's Treatment Plan.
+Jeff or Lisa can share more information with you as you develop your child's Treatment Plan.